BasedWorkToken/BWORK-Testnet-Windows-Miner/README.md

 -  MaxZKBTCperMint         (Solo only) Maxmium amount of zkBitcoin to allow the mint to succeed

--  HowManyBlocksAWAYFromAdjustmentToSendMinimumZKBTC (Solo only) How many blocks way from a readjustment do you want to send MinZKBTCperMint
+-  HowManyBlocksAWAYFromAdjustmentToSendMinimumBWORK (Solo only) How many blocks way from a readjustment do you want to send MinBWORKperMint

 -  NFTApiURL               (Solo only) URL to the API for NFT minting